fpirri/covid19/spreadsheet.README.english.md

 An [.xlsx](https://github.com/fpirri/covid19/raw/master/history/last/covid19%20evaluation.xlsx) Excel version is available.
 The version is saved by LibreOffice Calc, which does not guarantee full compatibility and may present formatting problems.
+My experience with LibreOffice, on linux, says that it is indistinguishable from the .ods version.

  <br />